nghweigeok/text-recognition-ocr-python/README.md

 # text-recognition-ocr-python

-A tutorial supplement of the article "Optical Character Recognition (OCR) with OpenCV and EasyOCR in Python".
+A tutorial supplement of the article "How to Extract Text from Images (OCR) in Python using OpenCV and EasyOCR".